Nitrokey/trussed-secrets-app/ctaphid.md

 access to it, otherwise it will be reported as not found.
 Similarly, PIN-encrypted credentials will not be listed with `List` command until authenticated. `Delete` command require PIN for Credentials created with PIN-encryption.
 2. Credentials can be configured to be allowed for use only after touch button is pressed.
-3. \* Touch Button press is required for Credentials, which were created with such attribute.
+3. \* Touch Button press is required for Credentials, which were created with such attribute, but omitted if the PIN was already verified

 ## Further development